JAlcocerT/JAlcocerT/content/blog/dev-rpi-ansible.md

 ---
 title: "[IoT] Ansible and Raspberry Pi"
-date: 2025-08-27
+date: 2025-10-27
 draft: false
-tags: ["Dev"]
+tags: ["Dev","Ansible","SaaS Deployments"]
 description: Learning about Ansible with SBCs.
-Together with the IoT Project DHT/InfluxDB
+Together with the DHT IoT Project.
 url: ansible-with-raspberry-pi
 ---

+**Intro**

 So you have a **Raspberry Pi** and want to get started with **IoT Project**.